MisterTea/EternalTerminal/README.md

 Verify that the client is installed correctly by looking for the `et` executable: `which et`.

 Verify that the server is installed correctly by checking the service status: `systemctl status et`.
-On some operating systems, you may need to enable and start the service manually: `sudo systemctl enable et; sudo systemctl start et`
+On some operating systems, you may need to enable and start the service manually: `sudo systemctl enable et; sudo systemctl start et`.

 You are ready to start using ET!

+## Configuring

+If you'd like to modify the server settings (e.g. to change the listening port), edit /etc/et.cfg.

 ## Using